lealceldeiro/gems/ProApacheJMeterWebApplicationPerformanceTesting/README.md

 The Throughput Controller controls the number of executions of its child elements.
 This is a misnomer, as it does not control the throughput; the Constant Throughput Timer should be used for that.

+Example, in a _Thread Group_, configured to loop `10` times, if there's a child HTTP Request `A` and another child element _Throughput Controller_, configured with a `3` as the _Total Executions_ value, and with a sub element HTTP Request `B`; when the test is run, HTTP Request `A` will run 10 times and HTTP Request `B` will run 3 times only.
+Their execution should be something like:

+`A`, `B`,`A`, `B`,`A`, `B`, `A`, `A`, `A`, `A`, `A`, `A`, `A`

+#### Once Only Controller

+Once Only Controller executes its child elements only once per thread.
+This is typically used to perform logins or another use-case that’s needed only once for a user session.
+There is no configuration for this Once Only Controller.
+The Once Only Controller should be a child element of the thread group or Loop Controller.
+Otherwise, the behavior is not defined.

+#### Interleave Controller

+The Interleave Controller executes only one of its child elements per loop iteration.
+Each time it iterates, it picks the next child element in sequence.

+A child controller is considered a sub-controller.
+By default, a sub-controller, including all its children, is treated as a single unit.
+If the _Ignore Sub-Controller Blocks_ checkbox is enabled, the grouping implied by the sub-controller is ignored and the child elements of the sub-controller are treated as the direct child elements of the Interleave Controller.

+The Interleave Controller is used to distribute the requests among a set of URLs.

+#### Random Controller

+The Random Controller is similar to the Interleave Controller except that the order of interleaving is random instead of sequential.
+The configuration is just like the Interleave Controller.

+#### Random Order Controller

+The Random Order Controller executes all its child elements but in random order.
+There is no other configuration for this controller.

+#### Switch Controller

+The Switch Controller is analogous to the switch/case programming construct.
+The Switch Controller executes only one of its child elements after matching the element’s name with the configured Switch value.
+If the Switch value is an integer, it executes the child element based on the sequence number (The sequence number starts at 0).

+#### ForEach Controller

+The ForEach Controller has one or more child elements over which it iterates.
+It can be configured with the following parameters.
+For each iteration, the ForEach Controller performs the following:

+- Forms a sequence number by incrementing the Start Index for loop (Exclusive) option.
+- Forms the name of a user defined variable by concatenating the Input Variable Prefix, "_" and the sequence number.
+- Sets the Output Variable Name to the value obtained by looking up the user defined variable.
+This Output Variable Name is then available to the child elements.

+The number of iterations is equal to the difference between the Start index and End index.
+If the Start index and the End index have not been specified, JMeter can figure those out by looking at the user defined variables, starting with the Input Variable Prefix string.
+Such variables need to be in numerical sequence.
+Any break in the sequence will cause ForEach Controller to finish.

+If the Add "_" Before Number? checkbox is not checked, then "_" is not used in forming the name of the user defined variable.

+Input Variable Prefix and Output Variable Name are required parameters.
+If you omit them, there is no error checking, not even a log message.
+JMeter will simply stop execution without warning.

+#### If Controller

+The If Controller is useful for decision/branching logic.
+The configuration is simple, with only two checkboxes.

+The Interpret Condition as Variable Expression? checkbox indicates whether the expression is evaluated as a JavaScript expression (the default) or as a variable expression (compared with the string "true").

+The Evaluate for All Children? checkbox indicates whether the condition should be evaluated before processing each of the child elements.
+If it’s not checked, the condition is evaluated only when it is encountered for the first time.

+If the condition expression has a syntax error or if the variable is not found, JMeter will simply stop execution without any error popping up.
+If you have not selected the Interpret Condition as Variable Expression flag, a few DEBUG logs are generated.